horihiro/denobrew/README.md

   - curl and jq are installed

 Note:<br>
-This is tested on Ubuntu 16 on WSL only.
+This is tested on Ubuntu 16 on WSL only.<br>
+To Mac users, Please try this and give me feedback.

 # How to use/Sub-commands
 ## `ls-remote`